kbenavente24/PetStack/README.md

 - **HouseholdMember** — a join table connecting users and households using a **composite primary key** (`userId` + `householdId`).
 This enforces that a user can only be a member of a given household once, while also storing per-membership data like their role and the date they joined.
 - **Pet** — belongs to exactly one household.
 Deleting a pet cascades to all its activity records.
 - **Activity** — records a single event (fed, walked, pee, poop) for a pet, logged by a specific user at a specific time.

-The use of a composite key on `HouseholdMember` instead of a surrogate ID is a deliberate normalization decision — it naturally prevents duplicate memberships at the database level without needing extra unique constraints, and it keeps the join table in BCNF by ensuring every determinant is a candidate key